netdata/netdata/docs/netdata-agent/securing-netdata-agents.md

 `netdata.conf` and use
 > `edit-config`.

-If you use netdata in docker, you should change environment variable NETDATA_HEALTHCHECK_TARGET to "cli".
+If you are using Netdata with Docker, make sure to set the `NETDATA_HEALTHCHECK_TARGET` environment variable to `cli`.

 ## Expose Netdata only in a private LAN